Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/FeatureCollectionLayerFromPortal/README.md

 ## How to use the sample

-Enter the ID of a Portal item that holds a feature collection into the text field, and click on the button to see result.
+The feature collection is loaded from the Portal item when the sample starts.

 ## How it works